mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 so than humans and most other races.
-This can be seen in nature where wild dogs or wolves seek approval from the pack’s leader, where the cooperative nature greatly improves their chance of survival.
+This can be seen in nature where wild dogs or wolves seek approval from the pack's leader, where the cooperative nature greatly improves their chance of survival.
 Likewise, domestic canines seek approval from their master, which makes them very loyal and easy to train.